istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 provides a deep dive into how this behavior works.

-If a mesh workload is unable to resolve the DNS name using its configured DNS resolver, the HTTP request is never initiated, and Istio does not receive any traffic to process.
+If a mesh workload is unable to resolve the DNS name using its configured DNS resolver, the connection is never initiated.

 This means that if a workload sends a request to a hostname that is known to Istio (for example, through a `ServiceEntry`) but is not resolvable by DNS,